 Do offshore virtual assistants speak English well enough for US clients?

-It depends on the country.
-South Africa and the Philippines both have native or near-native English speakers, but South African accents are typically closer to neutral US business English, making them easier for client-facing voice roles.
+It depends on the country and the candidate.
+South Africa is a native English market and the Philippines is highly fluent, but for client-facing voice roles, screen individual candidates for accent clarity, pace, confidence, and ability to handle US customer calls.
 LatAm fluency varies sharply by country and individual.
 India and Eastern Europe have strong written English but more variable spoken fluency.

 How do US business hours work with a South African VA?

-South Africa is 6 hours ahead of US Eastern Time.
-A typical SA workday of 9am to 5pm SA time covers 3am to 11am EST, meaning your SA staff are fully online during your morning.
-Many SA placement firms offer a 11am to 7pm SA shift (5am to 1pm EST) for stronger US-AM overlap, or a 1pm to 9pm SA shift (7am to 3pm EST) for full US East Coast workday coverage.
+South Africa is 6 to 7 hours ahead of US Eastern Time depending on daylight saving time.
+A typical SA workday of 9am to 5pm SA time covers most of the US East Coast morning.
+Many SA placement firms offer shifted schedules (an 11am to 7pm SA shift covers roughly the US AM, a 1pm to 9pm SA shift covers most of the US East Coast workday) so your staff are online during the hours that matter for your role.

 How long does it take to hire an offshore virtual assistant?